Are you sure you want to log out?

 The common symptoms of cancer vary depending on the organ affected.
 However there are also some symptoms that are shared among different types of cancer.
 Here are some of those symptoms:

 If you experience any of the symptoms above, it would be a good idea to visit your doctor to get yourself checked.
-Early detection is key when it comes to cancer, so it is important to not ignore any peculiar symptoms that you might have.
+Early detection is key when it comes to successful cancer treatment, so it is important to not ignore any peculiar symptoms that you might have.

 Cancer happens as a result of cell mutations.
 These mutations can either cause the cell to replicate uncontrollably, grow and divide quickly, or make DNA errors when it replicates.